Moomin (1990 TV series): Cast and characters

-In Sweden, the cast was exclusively made up of Finland-Swedes.
-Generally Finland-Swedish actors are always cast as the Moomins in Swedish productions and localizations because Tove Jansson herself was a Finland-Swede.
+In the Swedish dub the cast was exclusively made up of Swedish-speaking Finns Finland-Swedes.
+Generally Finland-Swedish actors are always cast as the Moomins in Swedish productions and localizations because Tove Jansson herself was a Swedish-speaking Finn.
 The Japanese, Italian, Finnish and Swedish dubs used a female narrator to give the impression that the show was narrated by Jansson herself.

-William Roberts replaced Peter Whitman as Moominpappa after Episode 47, due to Whitman's death.

 Episodes

 The first anime series consists of 78 episodes, although only 76 episodes have been aired in certain countries.
 The series was first aired in Japan on TV Tokyo on April 12, 1990.
 The last episode aired in Japan on October 3, 1991.
+As its initial run went on, Moomin become known for it being aired during the Gulf War.
+When the Operation Desert Storm broke out on January 17, 1991, other TV stations around Tokyo switched to emergency broadcasting with only TV Tokyo broadcasting the anime as usual and attracted a lot of attention.

 After its first run in Japan, many other television channels have re-aired the first series.
 The series was distributed to many countries worldwide.
 In Tove Jansson's home country Finland, the series first aired on Finnish Broadcasting Company's YLE TV1 on September 1, 1991, and a Swedish dub first aired three days later.
 After the first run, the series has been moved to YLE TV2 and has been rebroadcasting along with the sequel series in almost every year, either with the Finnish or Swedish dub.
 In 2017, presentations rights of the series in Finland was moved from Yle to commercial channel MTV Oy.
 The series received a new HD-remaster, and a new Finnish translation and dubbing was recorded, due to copyright reasons.
 The new Finnish translation was based largely on the CBBC English version.

-During the early 1990s, the first anime series has also been dubbed into British English for Children's BBC (later renamed as CBBC) in the United Kingdom under the title Moomin.
-The series was distributed by Maverick Entertainment, while the dubbing was recorded at Cardiff's Eco Studios.
+In 1992, the first anime series has also been dubbed into British English for Children's BBC (later renamed as CBBC) in the United Kingdom under the title Moomin.
+The series was distributed by Maverick Entertainment, while the dubbing was recorded at Cardiff's Eco Studios (later recorded at CTV Studios (also in Cardiff) during episodes 27-78 from 1995 to 1999).
 The full voice cast includes Susan Sheridan, Toni Barry, Pat Starr, Peter Whitman, John Chancer, David Graham, Garrick Hagon, Jeff Harding and Stacey Jefferson.
 Sheridan's daughter Emily Stride also provided the English voice of Too-Ticky in some episodes.
-The series has never aired in the United States with the exception being Hawaii, where the series has been called The Tales of Moomin Valley and aired on television station K-5.
+The series has never aired in the United States with the exception being Hawaii, where the series has been retitled as The Tales of Moomin Valley and aired on television station K-5.
 Despite the different opening and ending themes, Hawaii airings featured the British dub from Children's BBC.

 Between 2019 and 2020, all 78 episodes of the first series were uploaded to YouTube by official Moomin channel under the new title Adventures from Moominvalley.
 The British dub was used again with new, high definition remastered prints.